Variables and Types

 Variables declaration

 To declare a variable in PureBasic, simply type its name.
 You can also specify the type you want this variable to be.
+By default, when a data type is not indicated, the data is an integer.
 Variables do not need to be explicitly declared, as they can be used as "variables on-the-fly".
 The Define keyword can be used to declare multiple variables in one statement.
 If you don't assign an initial value to the variable, their value will be 0.

 Example